Create solutions.

 - Support the preparation, execution, pre-exercise setup and post-exercise recovery and reset of all facilities, workstations, work areas, TOC Pads, and training areas back to their original configurations.

-Client Solution Architects (CSA) is currently seeking a System IntegrationEngineer II to support a program at Hohenfels, Germany.
+Client Solution Architects (CSA) is currently seeking a Instructor Controller III to support a program at Grafenwoehr, Germany.

 For nearly 50 years, CSA has delivered integrated technology and operational support services to meet the defense and federal sector's most complex enterprise needs.
 Working from operations centers and shipyards to training sites and program offices, CSA deploys experienced teams, innovative tools and proven processes to advance federal missions.